partnercloudsupport/VC-DECA-flutter/README.md

 Open up the entire folder in your favorite IDE.
 I would recommend IntelliJ IDEA or VS Code as they are fully supported to run and develop Flutter applications.

+Run the following terminal command in the main project folder.

+`$ flutter packages get`

 ***Note: If you are using IntelliJ or VS Code, make sure you have the Dart and Flutter plugins installed!***

 If you are being going to run the iOS version, make sure to open `Runner.xcworkspace` from the `ios` folder with Xcode and set the development team.